Systemic Anatomy and Physiology G (7896.3)

 When a student does not submit an assessment task on or before the due date and time, their mark will be reduced by five percentage points per day from the total mark available (e.g. if an assessment was submitted three days late a mark of 70% would be reduced to 55%, or put another way, if a student was awarded 21 out of 30 and submitted three days late their mark would be reduced to 16.5 out of 30), up to a maximum of seven days at which time the assignment will no longer be accepted, unless there are approved extenuating circumstances.

-Students must apply for extensions prior to the due date of the gradaute assignment.
+Students must apply for extensions prior to the due date of the graduate assignment.
+Please follow the information available on Canvas.

 Use of text matching software